B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Busy professionals appreciate concise content.

-Examples include 10–15 minute episodes packed with tactical takeaways, especially effective for customer success or SaaS series.
-From our experience, areas like HR or staffing tend toward 20–35 minutes, while narrative or technical deep-dives can run longer if the pacing and storytelling engage consistently.
+Examples include 10-15 minute episodes packed with tactical takeaways, usually effective for customer success or SaaS series.
+From our experience, areas like HR or staffing tend toward 20-35 minutes, while narrative or technical deep-dives can run longer if the pacing and storytelling engage consistently.

 The bottom line: shorter episodes build trust and complete listenership.
 If you're consistently hitting 50%+ completion, you’re in a strong position.
 If not, consider trimming content, tightening segments, and testing pacing.